Catherine of Genoa: Spiritual teaching

 For about 25 years, Catherine, though frequently going to confession, was unable to open her mind for direction to anyone; but towards the end of her life a Father Marabotti was appointed to be her spiritual guide.
 He had been a director of the hospital where her husband died in 1497.
 To him she explained her states, past and present, and he compiled the Memoirs.
 During this period, her life was devoted to her relationship with God, through "interior inspiration" alone.

 In 1551, 41 years after her death, a book about her life and teaching was published, entitled Libro de la vita mirabile et dottrina santa de la Beata Caterinetta de Genoa ("Book of the marvellous life and holy teaching of the Blessed Catherine of Genoa").
 This is the source of her Dialogues on the Soul and the Body and her Treatise on Purgatory, which are often printed separately.
 Her authorship of these has been denied, and it used to be thought that another mystic, the Augustinian canoness regular Battistina Vernazza, a nun who lived in a convent in Genoa from 1510 till her death in 1587, had edited the two works.
 This suggestion is now discredited by recent scholarship, which attributes a large part of both works to Catherine, even though they received their final literary form only after her death.

 Catherine's thought on purgatory, for which she is particularly known, and her way of describing it, is original in some features for the period.

 Beatification and canonization

 Catherine's writings were examined by the Holy Office and declared to contain doctrine that would alone be enough to prove her sanctity, and she was accordingly beatified in 1675 by Pope Clement X, and canonized in 1737 by Pope Clement XII.
 Her writings also became sources of inspiration for theologians such as Robert Bellarmine and Francis de Sales as well as Cardinal Henry Edward Manning.

 Catherine of Genoa's liturgical feast is celebrated in local calendars on 15 September.
-Pope Pius XII declared her patroness of the hospitals in Italy.
+Pope Pius XII declared her patroness of hospitals in Italy.

 In 2022, Catherine was officially added to the Episcopal Church liturgical calendar with a feast day on 15 September.